hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 When a route (group) requires additional refinement over a context, you can define that refinement as a ``ChildRequestContext``.

-During refinement, you can specify additional properties or leverage the throwing-initializer to unwrap optional properties or validate properties.
+During refinement, you can specify additional properties or leverage the throwing initializer to unwrap optional properties or validate properties.

 In the following example, the top-level context has an _optional_ `User` instance, set by a ``RouterMiddleware`` that validates a token.

-The ``ChildRequestContext`` refines the original ``RequestContext`` by unwrapping the user property, throwing an error when the request did not authenticate itself.
+The `ChildRequestContext` unwraps the user property from the original RequestContext.
+If the request is not verified, it throws an error.

 ```swift
 struct MyAppRequestContext: RequestContext {